Salesforce

 Required User Permissions

 Etleap regularly checks a Salesforce connection’s quota usage by calling the resource limits endpoint.
-This endpoint requires that both API Enabled

-permissions are enabled for the authenticated user.
 If these permissions are not enabled for your connection, the validation will fail.

 What Data is Available?